Fact Sheet KEARNEY COMMUNITY HALL January 05 2022

 It is said to be the third “Kearney Hall” in a valley rich with history.
 Last used in the early 1990’s and needing maintenance and repair, the building was essentially abandoned.
 In 2010 a small concerned local group began serious discussions that led to organizing an effort to resurrect the Hall so that it could once again be used to serve our community and region.
 The current Kearney Community Hall Board formally met for the first time in July, 2012.

-We developed a vision and long-term plan with conceptual drawings and cost estimates.
-We re-roofed the building, replaced and restarted the electric service; repaired gas lines and heaters and restored heat to the building.
+We developed a vision, a long-term plan, conceptual drawings, and cost estimates.
+We re-roofed the building, replaced the electric service, repaired gas lines and heaters to restore heat to the building, repaired the fireplace.
 In 2017 we secured ownership of the property and increased available space for off-highway parking.
 We installed new windows and doors.
 We added a new ROW fence and off-highway entry portal with a unique hand-made pole gate and custom welded sign (all donated).
-We added indoor bathrooms, water-pumps and storage, and a septic system.
+We added indoor bathrooms, water-pumps and storage, a septic system, and a wrap-around covered deck with rain gutters.

 Fundraising efforts have included applying for grants, holding dances and pie auctions, making